 Overview

-This Recommended Standard makes use of a number of terms defined in reference [1].
+This Recommended Standard makes use of several terms defined in reference [1].
 Some of the definitions needed for section 2 of this document are reproduced here for convenience.

 A graphical representation of a bundle node is given in figure 1-1.
 A bundle node is any entity that can send and/or receive bundles.

-Each bundle node has three conceptual components described in more detail below: a ‘bundle protocol agent’, a set of zero or more ‘convergence layer adapters’, and an ‘application agent’.
+Each bundle node has three conceptual components described in more detail below: a ‘bundle protocol agent’, a set of one or more ‘convergence layer adapters’, and an ‘application agent’.
 The major components are illustrated in figure 1-1 (‘CLx PDUs’ are the PDUs of the convergence-layer protocols used in individual networks).

 Figure 1-1 : Graphical Representation of a Bundle Node

 It should be noted that there is one application agent per conceptual bundle node.
 That Application Agent may provide communication services to multiple applications, and the node may register in multiple endpoints (or may provide multiple endpoint identifiers to the bundle protocol agent, requesting delivery of bundles to any of those endpoints).

+Note: Even Bundle Nodes that perform solely DTN Routing/Forwarding functions must still implement an application agent to provide the Administrative Element.
+The presence of an Application Specification Element depends on the implementation use case.

 RFC 9171-Derived Terms

-administrative element, AE: In the context of an application agent, the node component that constructs and requests transmission of administrative records (defined below), including status reports, and accepts delivery of and processes any administrative records that the node receives.
+administrative element, AE: In the context of an application agent, the node component that constructs and requests transmission of administrative records (defined in 6.1 of RFC9171), including status reports, and accepts delivery of and processes any administrative records that the node receives.

 application agent, AA: A node component that utilizes the BP services to effect communication for some user purpose.
 The application agent in turn has two elements, an administrative element and an application-specific element.

 application data unit, ADU: The application-specific data being transferred via the Bundle Protocol.
-The data in an ADU is carried in the payload block(s) of a bundle and may be split among the payloads of multiple bundles if the original bundle is fragmented.
+The data in an ADU is carried in the payload block of a bundle and may be split among the payloads of multiple bundles if the original bundle is fragmented.

 application-specific element, ASE: In the context of an application agent, the node component that constructs, requests transmission of, accepts delivery of, and processes units of user application data.